top of page

 Thank you!

-Thank you to our donors and sponsors; your generosity has directly supported music in Santa Clarita and has made tonight’s concert possible.
+Thank you to our donors and sponsors; your generosity has directly supported music in Santa Clarita and has made this concert possible.

 Special thanks go out to the Canyon High School Performing Arts Center and to Don Pittman for his generous time and talent.

-And the biggest thanks go to you, our audience members, for joining us tonight.
+And the biggest thanks go to you, our audience members, for joining us for this special concert.
+We hope to see you at our next performance!